 Pehlwani is a form of wrestling developed during the Mughal rule in India by combining native malla-yuddha which is said to have a history of more than 5000 years.
 Practiced at least since the 5th millennium BC, described in the 13th century treatise Malla Purana, malla-yuddha is the precursor of modern pehlwani.
 Due to the extreme violence, Malla Yuddha is generally no longer practised.
 Pehlwani used to hold great importance in Indian society, however at present, is only practiced in a handful places around India.
 Kolhapur is one such city where this martial art form sport is popular and the families frequently send the boys to learn the art at Kolhapur’s thalims or akharas – traditional wrestling schools.

 Also called stick fighting, lathi dates back to many centuries ago.
-It has been used as the most important defence mechanism over the past several centuries and hence it is relevant even today.
-Traditionally practised in many parts of India, the lathi which is usually a bamboo stick can be wielded in many ways to give quick lethal blows to the opponent as well as in self-defence by using it as a shield.
-Infact the rich farmers and other eminent people used to hire lathial for security and as a symbol of their power.
+It has been used as the most important defense mechanism over the past several centuries and hence it is relevant even today.
+Traditionally practised in many parts of India, the lathi which is usually a bamboo stick can be wielded in many ways to give quick lethal blows to the opponent as well as in self-defense by using it as a shield.
+In fact the rich farmers and other eminent people used to hire lathial for security and as a symbol of their power.
 In several regions of the country, Zamindars used to keep many lathials as their security.